Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras

-\begin{ex} The classical Poisson algebra is, by definition, a Lie algebra whose underlying space is a commutative associative algebra, say $A$, such that the Lie bracket is a derivation in each variable.
+\begin{example} A Poisson algebra $A$ is, by definition, a Lie algebra whose underlying space is a commutative associative algebra such that the Lie bracket is a derivation of order 1 in each variable.
 It is thus the same as an operad map $\Lie \to \oDer$ that sends the generator of $\Lie(2)$ into an antisymmetric operation $A^{\ot 2} \to A$ which is an order $1$ derivation in each variable.
-It is thus an operator algebra of order $1$.
+That is, $A$ is operator $\Lie$-algebra of order $1$.
 The situation is summarized by the commutative diagram

-of operad morphisms in which $\Poiss$ is the operad governing Poisson algebras. \end{ex}
+of operad morphisms in which $\Poiss$ is the operad governing Poisson algebras. \end{example}

-\begin{ex} Let $\DG$ be the operad treated in Examples~\ref{Uz aby bylo jaro.} and~\ref{Pristi tyden s Jarkou na chalupe.}.
-A Batalin-Vilkovisky algebra with the underlying commutative associative algebra $A$ is given by an operad morphism \hbox{$\DG \to \oDer$} that sends the generator of $\DG(1)$ to a derivation of order $2$ and degree $-1$ with respect to the grading of $A$.
+\begin{example} Let $\DG$ be the operad treated in Examples~\ref{Uz aby bylo jaro.}.
+A Batalin-Vilkovisky algebra with underlying commutative associative algebra $A$ is given by an operad morphism \hbox{$\DG \to \oDer$} that sends the generator of $\DG(1)$ to a derivation of order $2$ and degree $-1$ with respect to the grading of $A$.
 Batalin-Vilkovisky algebras are therefore operator algebras of order $2$.
 The situation is expressed by the diagram